FrederoxDev/Bedrock-Energistics-Core/docs/guides/getting-started.md

 ### Creating the Block

 The first thing you need to do to add a machine is create the block.
+All machines must have the `fluffyalien_energisticscore:machine` tag AND custom component.

-To make a block that generates energy, it will need to have the `fluffyalien_energisticscore:io.energy` tag
+To make a block that generates energy, it will need to have the `fluffyalien_energisticscore:io.type.energy` tag

-To make a block that consumes energy, it will need to have both the `fluffyalien_energisticscore:io.energy` and `fluffyalien_energisticscore:consumer.energy` tags.
+To make a block that consumes energy, it will need to have both the `fluffyalien_energisticscore:io.type.energy` and `fluffyalien_energisticscore:consumer.type.energy` tags.

 See [Machine Block Tags](machine-block-tags.md) for more information on tags.